-Under the provisional federal rules, the value of rights or interests is based on what a buyer would reasonably be expected to pay a seller for comparable interests or rights.
+Under the provisional federal rules, the value of interests or rights is based on what a buyer would reasonably be expected to pay a seller for comparable interests or rights.
 This estimate also takes into account any related liabilities and outstanding debts.

 The provisional federal rules are based on the types of rights and protections contained in provincial and territorial family laws.
 However, for a variety of reasons including the unique nature of land and housing on-reserves, the provisional federal rules differ from the provincial and territorial laws in some respects.

 - The provisional federal rules do not allow non-Indians or non-members to permanently gain possession of reserve lands.
 Non-member spouses or partners are entitled to a portion of the monetary value of matrimonial structures such as houses on-reserve lands, but not the value of the land itself.
 If a non-member spouse has directly paid to improve matrimonial real property, a court can order that they are compensated.

 Courts cannot force the sale of a home on-reserve land

 - Non-members cannot make money from the value of reserve land.
 Non-members cannot sell the land or the family home or benefit from the increased value of the land.